 1. You feel unmotivated to run.
 Normally you can’t wait to get your run on!
 But when you’re depressed, it can be hard to get excited about even your most favoritest activities.

 3. It’s harder to focus and you notice more negative self-talk than usual.
-Often when we’re depressed we get caught up in negative thought loops.
-It’s hard to concentrate when we’re depressed and we feel very pessimistic.
-We might see a slightly slow pace and throw in the towel on the workout when normally we wouldn’t sweat one slow split.
+Often when one is depressed you might get caught up in negative thought loops.
+It can be hard to concentrate when depressed, especially when feeling very pessimistic.
+That might manifest itself in a slightly slow pace, causing one to throw in the towel on the workout when normally you wouldn’t sweat one slow split.

 4. You can’t hit your usual training paces.
 Depression takes a toll on your body and can impact your body’s ability to recover.
-We often feel exhausted all the time even if we sleep more than usual.
-This physical toll can make running feel harder than we think it should.
+Depressed people often feel exhausted all the time even if their sleeping more than usual.
+This physical toll can make running feel harder than you think it should.